 (f) If meteorological conditions permit, the comparative readings in the latter cases should be taken at different pressures covering both high and low pressures;

-(g) Records should include the attached thermometer observations, the readings of the travelling standards and barometers being compared, the wind speed, direction and gustiness, the corrections for gravity, temperature and instrumental error, the actual elevation above sea level of the zero point of the barometers, and the latitude, longitude, place name and date and time of observations;
+(g) Records should include temperature, the readings of the travelling standards and barometers being compared, the wind speed, direction and gustiness, the corrections for gravity, temperature and instrumental error, the actual elevation above sea level of the zero point of the barometers, and the latitude, longitude, place name and date and time of observations;

-(h) The readings of category N barometers, if used, should include the readings of two or more precision aneroid barometers, corrected to a common reference, if standardization against instruments of category A or B shows them to differ in calibration.
-The correct readings of the aneroid barometers must be in agreement within tolerances appropriate to the instrument, otherwise the comparisons will be regarded as invalid;

-(i) With respect to comparisons using travelling standards, barometer “1” must be the highest class of standard barometer available at the point of departure.
-Barometer “1” should be of category A, B or Br (see section 3.10.5.1), with category C being the lowest acceptable quality.
+(h) With respect to comparisons using travelling standards, barometer “1” must be the highest class of standard barometer available at the point of departure.
+Barometer “1” should be of category A or B, with category C being the lowest acceptable quality.
 Two sets of comparisons of the travelling standards are necessary with barometer “1”, at the following points in time:

 (i) Before the travelling standards are carried by hand from where barometer “1” is located to the place where barometer “2” is located;